-You can get a HD video of the 2012, 2013 and 2014 Tony Awards telecasts on iTunes or Amazon (including individual musical numbers) here.
-To watch highlights of past years' telecasts check out the multi-volume "Broadway's Lost Treasures" compilation, available on DVD, which contains classic moments from Tony broadcasts.
-"Broadway's Lost Treasures" is available from Amazon.com.
+You can preview and purchase video of the recent Tony Awards telecasts from 2012 to the present on iTunes and Amazon, including individual musical numbers.
+Get direct links by year here.
+To watch highlights of Tony Awards telecasts from previous decades, check out the multi-volume "Broadway's Lost Treasures" compilation, available on DVD, which contains classic moments from Tony broadcasts.
+"Broadway's Lost Treasures" is available on Amazon.com.

 No. Only Broadway productions that open in designated Broadway theatres in Manhattan are eligible for Tonys.